HildaPosada/MultiAgent-Quickstart2/README.md

 * **Integrated Mode**: Works with Coral Server (port 5555)
 * **Standalone Mode**: Runs independently if Coral is unavailable

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

-## 📝 License

-This project is licensed under the terms of the MIT license.

 ## 🙏 Acknowledgments